Yemen: Modern era

 The Ottomans learned from their previous experience and worked on the disempowerment of local lords in the highland regions.
-They even attempted to secularize the Yemeni society, while Yemenite Jews came to perceive themselves in Yemeni nationalist terms.
+They even attempted to secularise Yemeni society, while Yemenite Jews came to perceive themselves in Yemeni nationalist terms.
 The Ottomans appeased the tribes by forgiving their rebellious chiefs and appointing them to administrative posts.
 They introduced a series of reforms to enhance the country's economic welfare.
 However, corruption was widespread in the Ottoman administration in Yemen.
 This was because only the worst of the officials were appointed because those who could avoid serving in Yemen did so.
 The Ottomans had reasserted control over the highlands for a temporary duration.
-The so-called Tanzimat reforms were considered heretic by the Zaydi tribes.
+The so-called Tanzimat reforms were considered heretical by the Zaydi tribes.
 In 1876, the Hashid and Bakil tribes rebelled against the Ottomans; the Turks had to appease them with gifts to end the uprising.

 The tribal chiefs were difficult to appease and an endless cycle of violence curbed Ottoman efforts to pacify the land.
 Ahmed Izzet Pasha proposed that the Ottoman army evacuate the highlands and confine itself to Tihamah, and not unnecessarily burden itself with continuing military operation against the Zaydi tribes.
 Imam Yahya Hamidaddin led a rebellion against the Turks in 1904; the rebels disrupted the Ottoman ability to govern.
 The revolts between 1904 and 1911 were especially damaging to the Ottomans, costing them as many as 10,000 soldiers and as much as 500,000 pounds per year.
 The Ottomans signed a treaty with imam Yahya Hamidaddin in 1911.
-Under the treaty, Imam Yahya was recognized as an autonomous leader of the Zaydi northern highlands.
+Under the treaty, Imam Yahya was recognised as an autonomous leader of the Zaydi northern highlands.
 The Ottomans continued to rule Shafi'i areas in the mid-south until their departure in 1918.